Piast Gliwice

-Gliwicki Klub Sportowy Piast Gliwice (/pol/ (Note: In isolation, Piast is pronounced /pl/)) is a Polish professional football club based in Gliwice, Silesian Voivodeship.
+Gliwicki Klub Sportowy Piast (/pol/ (Note: In isolation, Piast is pronounced /pl/)), commonly referred to as Piast Gliwice, is a Polish professional football club based in Gliwice, Silesian Voivodeship.
 Founded in 1945, the club competes in the Ekstraklasa, the top tier of the Polish football league system.

 Piast won their first national championship in the 2018–19 Ekstraklasa season and have regularly qualified for European competitions since.
 Prior to their rise in the 2010s, the club had spent most of its history in the lower divisions.

 Piast Gliwice play their home matches at the Piotr Wieczorek Stadium, a 10,000-seat venue opened in 2011, and traditionally wear blue and red.

 History

 The club was founded in June 1945 by the Poles who had been forced to leave their homes in former eastern Poland annexed by the Soviet Union (present-day Ukraine).
 The club's name comes from the Piast dynasty, which ruled Poland from its beginnings as an independent state in the 10th century, until 1370, and in the city itself until 1532.

 In 1949, five local teams were merged with Piast, and the team was renamed to Metal Piast Gliwice, and then to Stal Gliwice, before its original name Piast Gliwice was restored in 1955.
 Piast continued to play their matches on ul.
 Robotniczej.
 In 1964, Piast merged with GKS Gliwice, a team formed in 1956 from a fusion of the three other local clubs, and the name was changed to GKS Piast Gliwice.
 Since the 1950s, Piast mostly played in the Second Division.
 During that period, Piast have twice (1978, 1983) managed to reach the final of the Polish Cup, losing on both occasions.

 In the 1990s, due to financial difficulties, the team was rebuilt from the Klasa B (7th tier), achieving four consecutive promotions from the seventh to the third tier in 1997–2001, and afterwards it won promotion to the II liga (second tier) in 2003.
 Piast played as many as 33 seasons in the Polish Second Division, before finally being promoted to the Ekstraklasa in 2008.
 Having played two seasons in the top division, the club was relegated in 2010 to come back in 2012.
 It is the first football team in Poland to gain promotion from the 7th tier to the Ekstraklasa (Polish top tier of football) and later to the European club competition.

 In the 2010s, Piast enjoyed its greatest success, being runners-up in the 2015–16 Ekstraklasa and winning its first Polish championship in the 2018–19 season.

 There is also a futsal department of Piast Gliwice, which competes in the Futsal Ekstraklasa (top division).
 Its home venue is the Gliwice Arena.
 It won its first Polish Championship in the 2021–22 season.